San Diego International Airport: Origins

 The US Army Air Corps took over the field in 1942, improving it to handle the heavy bombers being manufactured in the region.
 Two camps were established at the airport during World War II and were named Camp Consair and Camp Sahara.
 This transformation, including an 8750 ft runway, made the airport "jet-ready" long before jet airliners came into service.
 The May 1952 C&GS chart shows an 8,700-ft runway 9 and a 4,500-ft runway 13.

+Jet age

 Pacific Southwest Airlines (PSA) established its headquarters in San Diego and started service at Lindbergh Field in 1949.
 The April 1957 Official Airline Guide shows 42 departures per day: 14 American, 13 United, 6 Western, 6 Bonanza, and 3 PSA (5 PSA on Friday and Sunday).
 American had a nonstop flight to Dallas and one to El Paso; aside from that, nonstop flights did not reach beyond California and Arizona.
+The first scheduled flights using jets at Lindbergh Field were in September 1960: American Airlines Boeing 720s to Phoenix and United Airlines 720s to San Francisco.
 Nonstop flights to Chicago started in 1962 and to New York in 1967.

-The first scheduled flights using jets at Lindbergh Field were in September 1960: American Airlines Boeing 720s to Phoenix and United Airlines 720s to San Francisco.